leukeleu/django-hidp/packages/hidp/docs/templates.md

 : The login form.

 `oidc_login_providers`
-: List of dicts of configured OIDC providers with the following information per provider:
+: List of configured OIDC providers.

-  `provider`
-  : Registered OIDC provider.

-  `url`
-  : Authentication URL for the OIDC provider.

 `oidc_error_message`
 : Error message from the OIDC Authentication flow in case